How It Works

 If you have a street-level retail space, consider all signage and visual aspects that will draw people into the space, such as use of shop windows

-You will be supplied with a Dunedin Dream Brokerage sign and sandwich board which must be used at your project location
+You will be supplied with a Dunedin Dream Brokerage sign which must be used at your project location

 You will need to consider any potential negative effect of your project on neighbours and their activities (eg. sound/light leaks).